 Initially, the discussion about delinking provisions of Credit/Debit Notes with Individual Tax Invoices was started in the 28th GST council meeting held on 21st July 2018.
-On February 1, 2019, the CGST Amendment Act, 2018, IGST Amendment Act 2018, UT GST Amendment Act 2018 and GST (Compensation to States) Amendment Act, 2018, and Notification No 03/2019 – Central Tax was issued.
+On February 1, 2019, the CGST Amendment Act, 2018, IGST Amendment Act 2018, UT GST Amendment Act 2018 and GST (Compensation to States) Amendment Act, 2018, and GST Notification No 03/2019 – Central Tax was issued.

-As per Section 34 of the Central Goods and Services Act, 2017, earlier a registered person was required to issue credit or debit notes in respect of every tax invoice raised in a financial year.
+As per Section 34 of the Central Goods and Services Act, 2017, earlier a registered person was required to issue each credit or debit notes in respect of tax invoice raised in a financial year.
 Thus, there was a necessary requirement of linking every credit note with a single invoice.

 However as per common business practice, the taxpayers used to issue one credit note against multiple invoices.